quakehead/composeconference/2016-melbourne/cfp.md

       Compose Melbourne is a new functional programming conference focused on developing the community and bringing functional programming to a wider audience.
-It is a 2-day event being held in Melbourne, Australia on the 1st and 2nd of September 2016.
+It is a 2-day event being held in Melbourne, Australia on the 29th and 30th of August 2016.
 The first day features a single track of presentations followed by a second day of workshops and an unconference.
       It is the new sister-conference of the NY based
       <a href="http://www.composeconference.org/2016/">Compose Conference</a>.